Faculty & Curriculum

 Orchestra is a year-long course.
 Students with unusual circumstances can take the course for one semester with permission of the instructor.
-All students from beginner to advanced with an interest in playing string instruments (violin, viola, cello, bass, and piano) are encouraged to participate.
+All students from beginner to advanced with an interest in playing string instruments (violin, viola, cello, and bass) are encouraged to participate.
 This course introduces students to the performance of instrumental music.
 Emphasis is played on instrumental technique, quality sound production, accurate reading of pitches and rhythm, and the intricacies of ensemble playing.
 Daily rehearsals lead to performances within the Baylor community and beyond.
 Evaluation is based on demonstrated daily class preparation/participation, responsible participation in all orchestra activities and events, and participation in all performances.
 All freshmen are required to participate in The East Tennessee Band and Orchestra Director’s Junior Orchestra Festival.
 All students perform in the year-ending solo and ensemble concerts.
 Generally, the orchestra performs a Holiday Concert in December and a Spring Concert in May.
 In the spring, the orchestra participates in a festival and travels with the band.
 Participation in this trip is highly encouraged.

 Music Courses lasting a semester